 Introduction – About Pedal Drives for Kayak Propulsion

 Pedal propulsion for small watercraft has been in use since the 19th century, and it’s still commonly found in small recreational boats, often in a combination of rotating pedals with paddle wheel type propellers.
 Other types of pedal driven propulsion systems for small craft include rotating propellers, hydraulic pumps, sideways moving flaps, add-on systems, and more.
 Interestingly, the world speed record for a human powered watercraft is held by a catamaran equipped with a rotational air propeller activated by the user’s legs.

-Currently, there are five kayak manufacturers offering pedal driven kayaks.
-Four of them, including two that joined the pedal driven kayak market recently (in the U.S. and Australia), offer pedal drives featuring a combination of rotational pedals with a rotational propeller.
+Currently, there are seven manufacturers offering pedal driven kayaks.
+Six of them, including four that joined the pedal driven kayak market recently (in the U.S. and Australia), offer pedal drives featuring a combination of rotational pedals with a rotational propeller.
 One manufacturer offers a drive featuring push pedals combined with flaps moving from side to side, in a back and forth motion.
 This article refers to the latter simply as ‘flaps’.

 All five kayak pedal drives are fixed, which means they provide propulsion without steering, and therefore, the kayak operator is required to track and turn using a hand activated rudder.

 All five pedal drive systems feature pedals located in proximity to each other, along the kayak’s center line, and at a higher point than the kayak seat.
 In order to activate the pedals in all five, kayakers have to relocate their feet away from the low footrests situated on both sides of the hull.